tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 you can actually use the software after the card is done.
 If the card is something like "do the database migrations" then no, that's not usable software, which indicates it's a horizontal slice.
-If the card is something like "add button for deleting widget" and the button actually works, then that's a vertical slice because it's real working software for users.
+If the card is something like "add button for deleting widgets" and the button actually works, then that's a vertical slice because it's real working software for users.

 Vertical slicing is a topic that I strongly believe in and have written about